tambrulee/Project-2/README.md

 # What is Sort'd?

 Sort'd is a simple web application which allows the user to create a list which saves to their cache using local storage.
+It's intended for every day casual use and therefore was intended to be user-friendly and easy to use with basic functions.

 It is limited to being used on one device on a time as it relies on the cache for local storage.